markdown-extended/manifest/mde-manifest.md

 #### C.5.a.
 ATX: sharps titles {#C5a}

-An "ATX" title is written alone on a single line, preceded by as many sharps `#` as the title level:
+An "ATX" title is written alone on a single line, preceded by as many *sharps* `#` as the title level:

     # Title level 1 (HTML tag `h1`)

     ### Title level 3 (HTML tag `h3`)

-OPTIONALLY, ATX titles can be "closed" using a random number of sharps at the end of the text:
+OPTIONALLY, ATX titles can be "closed" using a random number of *sharps* at the end of the line:

     ### Title level 3 (HTML tag `h3`) ##